Last Updated on February 24, 2025 by Matt Musico

 Material Quality

 First basemen are tasked with handling low throws from fellow infielders.
-To be prepared for that, the glove has a unique design that’s different than a conventional infielder’s glove.
+To be prepared for this, the glove has a unique design that’s different than a conventional infielder’s glove.
 Instead of seeing the fingers of the glove externally, first base gloves are designed as a mitt.
 It should help the glove stay more rigid longer and also handle those occasional errant throws.
 The design includes a deeper pocket than most regular fielding gloves, as well.

 Webbing Patterns

-There are several different web designs to choose from, including H-webs, single-post webs, and dual-post webs.
+There are several web designs to choose from, including H-webs, single-post webs, and dual-post webs.
 While first base mitts typically have the deepest webbing of any glove, each webbing pattern has its advantages and disadvantages.

 The path to becoming a great player at this position looks different for everyone.
 When it comes to baseball equipment, it’s most important to listen to your body and what you think is needed based on your playing style.
 An expensive custom baseball glove with what’s considered the perfect pocket by experts doesn’t guarantee results.
 Your comfort level with the glove (and the glove’s webbing) is a big reason behind whether you’ll eventually be a successful player or not.